 Granite flooring can have different surfaces depending on the treatment process the stone went through.
 It can be polished smooth, honed flat, or left in a naturally gauged state.

 After granite, slate is the second hardest natural stone used in the flooring industry.
-It’s a combined material and consists of layers of flat, hard packed stone that naturally over time has been pressed into solid pieces under the weight of the earth.
+It’s a combined material and consists of layers of flat, hard-packed stone that naturally over time has been pressed into solid pieces under the weight of the earth.
 This makes slate a strong enough flooring material to resist cracks and breaks when in use.
 However, there is still a significant danger of chipping.
-Fortunately, it can easily be avoided with a proper chemical sealing.
+Fortunately, it can easily be avoided with proper chemical sealing.
 For the best and safest flooring experience, the sealer should be applied at least once every year.

-Limestone floors are less dense and strong than slate or granite floor.
+Limestone floors are less dense and strong than slate or granite floors.
 The reason for this is to be found in its formation process.
 Limestone is shaped through the natural long-term compression process of different fossils.
 It’s also more porous than all the already mentioned natural stone types and requires a more frequent application of chemical sealer.
 Over time limestone flooring starts to develop a beautiful aged look that closely resembles the image of classical antiquity.

 Sandstone probably belongs to the lowest class of natural stone floors.
 Being extremely porous it’s generally not recommended for humid environments like bathrooms.
 For the best result, sandstone floors should undergo routine checks and sealing procedures.

 The main difference between the types of ceramic tile has to do with the manufacturing method.